 Secure a proper space

 - Size: how much room do you need to display inventory?
 While a prohibitively small store can limit your options, a space that’s too large may feel empty and awkward.
+Work out your ideal shop floor plan ahead of time to ensure the spaces you visit will work.

 - Price per square foot: Ranging anywhere from $10 to $1000 or more depending on your zip code, how much you’re paying for your space is very important.
 Note that some areas are more expensive than others, and moving as little as one or two blocks can save you money on rent.